datastax/spark-cassandra-connector/doc/reference.md

   <td><code>sql.pushdown.additionalClasses</code></td>
   <td></td>
   <td>A comma separated list of classes to be used (in order) to apply additional
- pushdown rules for C* Dataframes.
+ pushdown rules for Cassandra Dataframes.
 Classes must implement CassandraPredicateRules
       </td>
 </tr>
 <tr>
   <td><code>table.size.in.bytes</code></td>
   <td>None</td>
   <td>Used by DataFrames Internally, will be updated in a future release to
-retrieve size from C*.
+retrieve size from Cassandra.
 Can be set manually now</td>
 </tr>
 </table>